w3c/wai-about-wai/_about/projects/wai-coop/symposium2.md

 - Michael Cooper (W3C, US)
 - Shaomei Wu (AImpower.org, US)

-This panel aims to discuss the current state of natural language processing techniques employed, among other, to generate textual descriptions for images and other visual media present on web pages.
+This panel aims to discuss the current state of natural language processing techniques employed, for example, to generate textual descriptions for images and other visual media present on web pages.
 This discussion will be focused on aspects such as text adaptation, and providing understandable text to better meet web user needs and contexts, as well as potential avenues for natural language processing for media accessibility.

 ### Day 2
 #### Panel 1: Machine Learning for Web accessibility evaluation